EEPNet-V2: Patch-to-Pixel Solution for Efficient Cross-Modal Registration between LiDAR Point Cloud and Camera Image: Introduction

+Furthermore, we previously proposed EEPNet \cite{yue2024eepnet}, which leverages point cloud projection to mitigate domain discrepancies between data of different dimensions.
+By matching edge pixels between the projected maps and camera images, it effectively reduces computational complexity.
+This method achieves highly accurate registration results on the KITTI dataset.
+Notably, due to the projection strategy and edge information utilization, the inference time is remarkably short, reaching as low as 15ms per frame.
+However, a limitation of this approach is that its training strategy appears effective only for dense point clouds, such as those in the KITTI dataset.
+When applied to sparse point clouds (e.g., nuScenes), the training loss fails to converge.
+Our analysis reveals that this issue stems from an insufficient proportion of matched edge pixels relative to the total pixels, which restricts EEPNet’s robustness and limits its applicability to broader scenarios, as shown in the callenge 2 of Fig. \ref{fig:2}.

-To address these challenges, we designed a multi-scale feature extraction network to mitigate the cross-modal differences between images and projection maps, effectively extracting features.
-Additionally, we introduced a patch-to-pixel feature matching framework.
+To address these challenges, we design a multi-scale feature extraction network to mitigate the cross-modal differences between images and projection maps, effectively extracting features.
+Additionally, we introduce a patch-to-pixel feature matching framework.
 Specifically, patch-level searching addresses the supervision and success rate issues caused by positive sample scarcity, while pixel-level matching enhances registration accuracy.
-Our experiment part has proved that our network design achieves high accuracy while maintaining low computational complexity.
-In conclusion, our contributions are as follows. \begin{enumerate} \item We propose a robust registration framework that leverages range map and reflectance map features for cross-modal registration between LiDAR point clouds and camera images, which can achieve a registration accuracy rate of over 99\% in the KITTI dataset. \item To address the cross-modal differences between the projection maps and the camera images in the current task, we propose a multi-scale feature extraction network that efficiently extracts features from both the images and the two different types of projection maps simultaneously. \item We introduce a patch-to-pixel feature matching framework, which not only resolves the supervision problems that arise from the limited overlap between the projection map and the camera image but also enhances registration accuracy. \end{enumerate}
+Experimental results show that the proposed method achieves high accuracy while maintaining low computational complexity.
+In summary, our contributions are as follows. \begin{enumerate} \item We propose an improved registration framework based on the previous work EEPNet \cite{yue2024eepnet} that leverages range map and reflectance map features for cross-modal registration between LiDAR point clouds and camera images, which can achieve a registration accuracy rate of over 99\% in the KITTI dataset. \item To address the cross-modal differences between the projection maps and the camera images in the current task, we propose a multi-scale feature extraction network that efficiently extracts features from both the images and the two different types of projection maps simultaneously. \item We introduce a patch-to-pixel feature matching framework, which not only resolves the supervision problem that arise from the limited overlap between the projection map and the camera image but also enhances registration accuracy. \end{enumerate}